-Douglas L. Groves
+Douglas L. Groves Age 54

-Mr. Groves has served as Vice President and Chief Accounting Officer since 2013.
-Mr. Groves was previously Vice President and Chief Information Officer of Beckman Coulter, Inc., and prior to that was Vice President of Finance for the North American operations of Beckman Coulter, Inc.
+Mr. Groves has served as Vice President, Chief Financial Officer and Treasurer since 2016.
+Mr. Groves was Vice President and Chief Accounting Officer from 2013 to 2015.
+Mr. Groves was previously Corporate Vice President and Chief Information Officer of Beckman Coulter, Inc., and prior to that was Vice President of Finance for the North American operations of Beckman Coulter, Inc.

-James S. Heiser
+James S. Heiser Age 59